-Learn how to make the best French toast, even when you don’t have all the extra ingredients!
+Learn how to make the best French toast in 10 minutes with this easy French toast recipe, even when you don’t have all the extra ingredients!
 Some cinnamon, white bread, milk and eggs will do for this tasty classic breakfast.
-Take 10 minutes and try this easy French toast recipe to make your mornings a lot better!

 I wanted to keep things pretty simple so that anyone can make this simple French toast.
 Also, because whole milk, leftover bread, cinnamon, and coconut oil were all the things I had at home.
 I’m not rushing to the grocery store just to buy a different bread or butter, because a classic recipe told me to.
 Seriously.
 This is the best French toast recipe you can make when you’re as spontaneous as I am.